 Depending on your travel style and how long you will stay in one place, it may make sense to convert your travel funds into the local currency digitally.
 This is not common practice with US-based banks, however, there are a few European banks that offer this feature to US citizens.

-Best banks to hold cash in your home currency
+Best banks for holding cash in your home currency

 Charles Schwab High Yield Investor Checking